 Other summer camps at UW may be found at the UW calendar under the K-12 STEM programs category.
 Note in particular the Teton STEM Academy for high school students.

-The Windy Ridge Foundation Astro Camp is directed by Dr. Daniel Dale, Professor of Physics & Astronomy and Interim Dean of the College of Arts & Sciences.
+The Windy Ridge Foundation Astro Camp is directed by Dr. Daniel Dale, Professor of Physics & Astronomy and Associate Dean of the College of Arts & Sciences.
 Danny is an astronomer who studies the star formation properties of galaxies in the nearby universe.
 As a father of two wonderful daughters, husband to an awesome school counselor, and brother to sisters who are excellent teachers, he understands the value of early learning opportunities that spark the imagination of tomorrow's leaders and problem solvers.
-Four in-service science teachers from Wyoming school districts will lead the camp curriculum, and five UW students will serve as 24/7 camp counselors.
+Three in-service science teachers from Wyoming school districts will lead the camp curriculum, and five UW students will serve as 24/7 camp counselors.